 If a student's leave of absence is NOT approved, and the student needs to be absent the student will have to withdraw and apply for reenrollment when the student is able to return.
 All drop/refund policies will be applied.

 Any leave of absence is subject to the approval of the Institute Director or Assistant Director.
-Due to the nature of the curriculum in the Intro phase, there will be no leaves of absence granted during this phase.

 VA students will be terminated from VA educational benefits while on an approved leave of absence.